reaper47/recipya/docs/site/content/docs/development/workflow/import-website.md

+---
-# Support a Website
+title: Support a Website
+---

-You to understand how the scraper works to support a website.
+You first need to understand how the scraper works to support a website.
 Then, we will guide you through adding a website to the supported list with an example.

 ## The Scraper